Skip to Content

 By Luke McGee, CNN

-Starmer has promised to be the agent of change that Britain needs.
-He has pledged to grow the country’s economy by reforming planning laws and investing in a new industrial strategy.
-He has said he will set up a national wealth fund with £7.3 billion ($9.3bn) of public money that will help pay for the transition to net zero emissions.
+Starmer, who had led the opinion polls since October 2021, has promised to be the agent of change that Britain wants.
+During the campaign, he pledged to grow the country’s economy by reforming planning laws and investing in a new industrial strategy.
+He said he will set up a national wealth fund with £7.3 billion ($9.3bn) of public money that will help pay for the transition to net zero emissions.

-An £8.3bn publicly-owned energy company, Great British Energy, will see the United Kingdom’s energy grid decarbonized by 2030.
+An £8.3 billion ($10.5 billion) publicly-owned energy company, Great British Energy, will see the United Kingdom’s energy grid decarbonized by 2030.
 Starmer says all this can be achieved without raising income taxes, though there are no commitments on other levies, such as capital gains tax, which is paid on money made from selling assets, including property and shares.

-The rest of the Labour manifesto combines a mix of modest centrism mixed with soft socialism.
-It includes imposing taxes on private schools to help pay for state education and windfall levies on energy companies to fund the transition to clean energy.
-There are also commitments on workers’ rights, cutting waiting lists for health care and also controlling immigration.
+The rest of the Labour manifesto comprised a mix of modest centrism with soft socialism.
+It included imposing taxes on private schools to help pay for state education and windfall levies on energy companies to fund the transition to clean energy.
+There were also commitments on workers’ rights, cutting waiting lists for health care and also controlling immigration.

 Critics on the right say that Starmer will need to raise taxes to fund his plans, while skeptics on the left say his manifesto is not bold or ambitious enough to change Britain for the better.

 In short, this is a long list of things to sort out in a five-year term when public finances are in disarray.
-The question for Starmer, should he win, is whether the mess is too big for him to fix and whether he has the political skill to bring about the change he has promised.
+The question for Starmer now is whether the mess is too big for him to fix and whether he has the political skill to bring about the change he promised.

 Who is Keir Starmer?